jennifertchang/Recipe-Time-Estimator/README.md

 ## Data Cleaning and Exploratory Data Analysis
 Data Cleaning Steps and Their Impact on Analysis
 ### Preparing Data
-- The data frames were merged recipe_id
+The data frames were merged recipe_id
-- A recipes_df was creating containing non duplicate recipe and replaced ratings with mean rating of that recipe using .drop_duplicates(subset=['recipe_id'], keep='first')
-- Went back to reassign ratings with mean rating
+A recipes_df was creating containing non duplicate recipe and replaced ratings with mean rating of that recipe using .drop_duplicates(subset=[`recipe_id`], keep=`first`) went back to reassign ratings with mean rating

 ### Data Type Corrections
 Checked data types using .dtypes.
-- Approach: Converted incorrect data types (e.g., string of list to list, string to float) using astype().
+Approach: Converted incorrect data types (e.g., string of list to list, string to float) using astype().
-    - ‘tags’, 'steps', and 'ingredients' were converted from string to list of strings
-    - 'nutrition' was converted from string to list of floats
+`tags`, `steps`, and `ingredients` were converted from string to list of strings `nutrition` was converted from string to list of floats
-- Impact: allowed easier manipulation in hypothesis testing and building our model.
+Impact: allowed easier manipulation in hypothesis testing and building our model.

 ### Handling Outliers
-- Detected outliers using boxplot to visualize distribution of ‘minutes’, the main focus of our model and hypothesis testing.
+Detected outliers using boxplot to visualize distribution of `minutes`, the main focus of our model and hypothesis testing.
-- Approach: query to removed all recipes that took longer than a day (>1440 minutes)
-- After examining recipes that took longer than a day often include marinating or letting the ingredients rest for a certain period of time, which introduces significant right skew into the data
+Approach: query to removed all recipes that took longer than a day (>1440 minutes) After examining recipes that took longer than a day often include marinating or letting the ingredients rest for a certain period of time, which introduces significant right skew into the data
-- Impact: removed extreme values to make data less skewed.
+Impact: removed extreme values to make data less skewed.

 ### Univariate Analysis:
-![histogram of rating column](images/rating_histogram.png) Distribution of ‘rating’ column using histogram.
-‘Ratings’ is heavily left-skewed with the majority of the data values being ‘5’.
+![histogram of rating column](images/rating_histogram.png) Distribution of `rating` column using histogram. `Ratings` is heavily left-skewed with the majority of the data values being `5`.
 This makes sense as people are more inclined to write a review when they have something strong to say.

 ### Bivariate Analysis:
-![scatter plot of minutes against n_steps](images/min_vs_nstep.png) A scatter plot of ‘minutes’ against ‘n_step’ with a linear line of best fit.
+![scatter plot of minutes against n_steps](images/min_vs_nstep.png) A scatter plot of `minutes` against `n_step` with a linear line of best fit.
 The data is right-skewed even after removing extreme values (recipes that take over 1440 minutes).
 There were a lot of data points for recipes with 30 steps or less.

-![scatter plot of average minutes against n_steps](images/ave_min_vs_nstep.png) Re-plotting ‘minutes’ against ‘n_steps’, but this time using the mean of minutes for each n_step value.
+![scatter plot of average minutes against n_steps](images/ave_min_vs_nstep.png) Re-plotting `minutes` against `n_steps`, but this time using the mean of minutes for each n_step value.
 This removes the clutter of duplicate values and shows the trendline more clearly.
-There appears to be a positive correlation between ‘n_steps’ and average ‘minutes’,  but as n_steps gets larger the average minute varies more and further from the line-of-best-fit.
+There appears to be a positive correlation between `n_steps` and average `minutes`,  but as n_steps gets larger the average minute varies more and further from the line-of-best-fit.

 - Interesting Aggregates: Embed at least one grouped table or pivot table in your website and explain its significance.